jlcarr/LeetCode/README.md

 - **Memory**: 14.3 MB
 - **Solution**: For each point, look at every other point, convert the lines intersecting into a standard format for same line: rise over run in lowest terms and positive x point closest to the y-intercept.
 These can be done quickly via gcd and mod operations.
 Handle edge cases for 0 rise or run.
 This allows us to create Counter dicts of the number of times a line is seen.
 Handle repeats in pairs of points.
 Fun!

+### Problem 150
+- **Name**: Evaluate Reverse Polish Notation
+- **Runtime**: 97 ms
+- **Memory**: 14.3 MB
+- **Solution**: Implement the stack of numbers, and on each token check if it's an operator, if so pop the top 2 elements and apply the operator then append back to the stack, otherwise convert to an int and put back on the stack.
+Careful the division is implementated correctly.
+Convert the final result to an int.

 ### Problem 152
 - **Name**: Maximum Product Subarray
 - **Runtime**: 135 ms